 The terrace bar offers great views.
 Access to the stylish en suite rooms is by key card and all have a fridge, TV, and wardrobe.

-Best Airbnb in Belén: Affordable Modern Studio With Stunning Views
+Best Medellin Airbnb in Belén: Affordable Modern Studio With Stunning Views

 This European-style studio is close to the metro and Los Molinos Mall.
 The main room may be fairly compact but it’s comfortable and cosy.
 Amenities include a TV, Wi-Fi, and a small but well-equipped kitchen corner.

-Previously a separate city but now part of the ever-expanding sprawl of Medellin, Envigado is a great neighbourhood for families.
+Previously a separate city but now part of the ever-expanding sprawl of Medellin, Envigado is our top recommendation for where to stay in Medellin for families.

 Enjoy suburban living while still being within easy reach of Medellin’s major sightseeing hotspots, and sleep well in a peaceful and relatively safe part of the city that has everything you need to be comfortable and happy.